victorgarciaesgi/regle/docs/src/core-concepts/rules/reusable-rules.md

 });
 ```

-Let's break down the possible options
+## Available options:

 ### `validator`
 _**Type**_: `(value, ...params?) => boolean | {$valid: boolean, [x: string]: any}`

 *required*

-The `validator` function is what should define if the field is valid or not.
-You can write it exactly like a Inline rule.
+The `validator` function determines whether the field is valid.
+You can write it in the same way as an inline rule.

 ### `message`
 _**Type**_: `string | string[] | (metadata) => (string | string[])`

 *required*

 This will define what error message you assign to your rule.
-It can be a string or a function receiving the value, params and metadata as parameters
+It can be a string or a function receiving the value, params and metadata as parameters.

 ### `type`
 _**Type**_: `string`

 *optional*

-This property define a type of validator, because multiple rules can share the same target as a result (like `required` & `requiredIf`)
+Specifies the type of validator.
+This is useful when multiple rules share the same target, such as `required` and `requiredIf`.

 ### `active`